 - A letter of appeal, typed and no longer than one page, that explains 1) why he or she failed to make satisfactory progress and 2) what has changed in the student’s situation that will allow him or her to make satisfactory progress at the next evaluation.

 - Written documentation of the special circumstance(s) from a third party NOT related to the student.
-Please note, if the special circumstance involves an injury or illness, we must receive a letter from the doctor’s office, on their letterhead, corroborating your claim.
+NOTE: If the special circumstance involves an injury or illness, we must receive a letter from the doctor’s office, on their letterhead, corroborating your claim.
 Copies of prescriptions or doctor’s chart notes will not be accepted.

 Students who have their appeals granted but have been evaluated by the Appeals Committee to be ineligible to regain compliance with all components of SAP within the next term of enrollment will be required to submit an Academic Plan.
 Students who are required to submit an Academic Plan will be sent an email with a link to the Academic Plan form.
 The academic plan (to be developed with your academic advisor or Associate Academic Dean) must bring you back in to compliance with the SAP policy and must specify your academic performance requirements (credits earned and term GPA) for each term of enrollment covered by the plan.
-All academic plans must be approved by the Financial Aid Office before a student's aid is reinstated.
+The Financial Aid Office must approve all academic plans before a student's aid is reinstated.
 Students on PROBATION with an academic plan MUST meet the terms of their Academic Plan each term or the student will lose eligibility for any additional federal aid.

 If you are experiencing academic difficulties we strongly encourage you to seek tutoring assistance.
 This service is offered free of charge through the Learning Center which is located on the first floor of the Lehman Memorial Library.
 For an appointment please contact their office at (717) 477-1420.

-- Example: Student registers for 12 credits in the Fall semester but only passes 9 credits.
-Student then registers for and earns 15 credits during the Spring term.
+- Student registers for 12 credits in the fall semester but only passes 9 credits.
+Student then registers for and earns 15 credits during the spring term.
 The student is still maintaining academic progress for PHEAA Grant (9 + 15 = 24).

-- Example: Student earns 9 credits in the Fall, 9 credits in the Spring and registers for and earns 6 credits in the Summer.
+- Student earns 9 credits in the fall, 9 credits in the spring and registers for and earns 6 credits in the summer.
 Student is eligible for PHEAA the following year.